shivvo/anvil/extra/SHELL.md

 # Bash Terminals

-The default terminals in Windows 10 (Command Prompt, PowerShell) might not suit your needs as a developer who works mostly in a Linux environemnt.
-There are some alternative Bash terminal emulators that provide a Bash-like environment in Windows 10 (outside of Bash on Windows).
+The default terminals in Windows 10 (Command Prompt, PowerShell) might not suit your needs as a developer who works mostly in a Linux environment.
+There are alternative terminals that provide a Bash-like environment in Windows 10 (other than Bash on Windows).

 ## Hyper and Git